Enedina Alves Marques: Death and legacy

 In 1981, Marques died of a heart attack at her longtime home in the Lido Building in downtown Curitiba, at the age of 68.
 She never married and had no immediate family, and it took at least a week to find her body.
 Diário Popular, a local tabloid, depicted her as an eccentric older woman and a complete unknown, provoking anger among the faculty and students of Paraná's School of Engineering, who rallied around her historic legacy.
 After the case, the press published various articles highlighting her achievements.

 In 1988, a street was named after her in the Cajuru neighbourhood of Curitiba: Rua Engenheira Enedina Alves Marques.
 In 2000, her name was inscribed along with those of 53 other groundbreaking Brazilian women on the Memorial to Pioneering Women (Memorial à Mulher Pioneira), built in Curitiba by the Soroptimists, an international human rights organization focused on the advancement and recognition of women.

 In 2006, the Instituto de Mulheres Negras Enedina Alves Marques, in Maringá, was founded and named in her honor.

-On 13 January 2023, Google Doodle celebrated the 110th birthday of Brazilian engineer Enedina Alves Marques.